jbosstools/jbosstools-devdoc/building/target_platforms/target_platforms_releases.md

         (where 4.30.5.CR2 has to be replaced by the actual version, and 4.30.x with the actual branch)

+9. Repeat the 2 previous steps for jbosstools-discovery component to update and tag its target-platform.
 9. Update [jbosstoolstargetplatforms-matrix](https://jenkins.mw.lab.eng.bos.redhat.com/hudson/job/jbosstoolstargetplatforms-matrix/) job to build new SNAPSHOTless version (and therefore produce new update site folders) (eg., 4.30.4-SNAPSHOT -> 4.30.4)  (TODO: make this a parameter)
-10. Run the CI job to publish new versions.
+10. Run the CI jobs to publish new versions.
 11. Verify everything is correct on staging repo, plus published JBT/JBDS target platform update sites on download.jboss.org & www.qa
 11. Go to [http://repository.jboss.org/nexus](Nexus) and promote the target-platforms as release.
 (See https://community.jboss.org/wiki/MavenDeployingARelease)